Webhooks

 TriggerSeveritySource

-Budget hits a threshold (50% / 80% / 100%)WARNINGCRITICALBudget polling
+A budget hits a soft threshold you configured (for example 50% / 80% / 100%)WARNINGCRITICALBudget threshold dispatch

 Configuration

-curl -X POST https://api.nemorouter.ai/nemo/channel/new \
+curl -X POST https://api.nemorouter.ai/nemo/channels \

 -H "Authorization: Bearer sk-nemo-your-key" \